GalganaR/GalganaR.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming Operations Research PhD student at MIT working with Professor [Negin Golrezaei](https://www.mit.edu/~golrezae/).
 Prior to MIT, I worked as a Portfolio Implementation analyst at AQR Capital Management.
 I graduated from Brown University in May 2020 where I studied applied mathematics, computer science, and economics.
 During my time at Brown, I was fortunate to work with Professor [Amy Greenwald](http://cs.brown.edu/people/faculty/amy/).
+Contrary to what my profile picture suggests, I am in fact _not_ a purple elephant; I am the fellow on the bottom left.
 Here is my <a href="files/Rigel_Galgana_CV_8_22_2022.pdf">CV</a>.

 Interests
 ======